-- code (string) Python code to evaluate - globals (PyProxy) An optional Python dictionary to use as the globals.
+- code (string()) Python code to evaluate - options.globals (PyProxy()) An optional Python dictionary to use as the globals.
 Defaults to pyodide.globals.
-Uses the Python API pyodide.eval_code_async to evaluate the code

-Returns Py2JsResult - The result of the Python code translated to JavaScript.
+Returns Promise<any> - The result of the Python code translated to JavaScript.

-'''

 pyodide.setInterruptBuffer(interrupt_buffer)

-'''

 Sets the interrupt buffer to be interrupt_buffer.
 This is only useful when Pyodide is used in a webworker.
 The buffer should be a SharedArrayBuffer shared with the main browser thread (or another worker).
-To request an interrupt, a 2 should be written into interrupt_buffer (2 is the posix constant for SIGINT).
+In that case, signal signum may be sent by writing signum into the interrupt buffer.
+If signum does not satisfy 0 < signum < NSIG it will be silently ignored.
+NSIG is 65 (internally signals are indicated by a bitflag).